Turkish Christians Turn to Tabitha for Earthquake Relief—and Resurrection

 As Turkish Christians hope for their church today.

 Together with the small number of Protestants in Turkey, the overall Christian community numbers about 380,000 citizens among a Muslim population of 80 million.
-But Antakya today was the ancient Antioch—one of the five primary centers of the faith, where believers were first called Christians.
+But Antakya used to be ancient Antioch—one of the five primary centers of the faith, where believers were first called Christians.

 Just so, the Turkish church today is also being “recalled to life.”
-Antakya is the modern-day Antioch.
+Believers in modern-day Antakya keep the spirit of Antioch alive.

 “The apostles did what Jesus did, and the Tabitha committee is full of modern-day apostles,” said Ilyas Uyar, an elder in the Protestant Church Foundation of Diyarbakir.
 “We want to raise people from the dead by extending our hand to them.”